gitenter/gitar/README.md

 `gitar` is an object-orient API wrapper on top of JGit.

-## Compile
+## Compile and Deployment

-Gitar can be compile on Java 8 and 10.
-Although `mvn clean install` can only work on Java 8, due to the reason that `maven-jar-plugin` is not supporting Java 10 yet.

-Mac:
+This repository should be compiled in Java 10/11 (notice that there's [no openjdk-10 but only has openjdk-11 on Ubuntu 18.04](https://askubuntu.com/questions/1037646/why-is-openjdk-10-packaged-as-openjdk-11)).
+The produced jar is compatible with Java 8+, which makes it Spring compatible (Spring only supports Java 8 yet).

 ```
-$ export JAVA_HOME=/Library/Java/Home
-$ mvn clean install
+mvn clean install
 ```

-## Deployment

-To make other sub-projects (`capsid` and various hooks) compilable, `mvn install` of this package to the `.m2` directory is needed.
+So then the local `.m2` directory will be updated.